Drivers Shut Down Eisenhower Expressway To Perform Dangerous Stunts -- Where Were Illinois State Police?

 CHICAGO (CBS) — It looks like a scene from the “Fast and the Furious” movies, but it’s real – drivers were recently seen on video pulling dangerous stunts right on the Eisenhower Expressway.

 If you’re wondering how it was allowed to happen, so are we.
-CBS 2’s Jermont Terry went searching for answers Monday.READ MORE: Who Would Do Such A Thing?
-Video Shows Santa Getting Pelted With Eggs On Oak Park Street Corner
+CBS 2’s Jermont Terry went searching for answers Monday.READ MORE: Man Killed In Albany Park Shooting

 Video shows people with their phones in hand standing in the middle of the expressway on Saturday night.
 People used their cars and blocked all the outbound lanes of traffic to take video of a crew doing dangerous stunts.